dieherro91/ds4a-application/readme.md

 In this folder are the files were the layout of the apps are construct.
 * analitics.py

-  The analitics.py have the layout of the analitic app where are called the figure plots.
+  The analitics.py have the layout of the analysis app where are called the figure plots.

 * prediction.py

-  The prediction.py have the layout of the predictic app where are called the figure plots.
+  The prediction.py have the layout of the Prediction app where are called the figure plots.